-Unless otherwise indicated, the Company's portfolio companies are domiciled in the United States.
-Certain portfolio company investments are subject to contractual restrictions on sales.

-(2) The amortized cost represents the original cost adjusted for the amortization of discounts and premiums, as applicable, on debt investments using the effective interest method.

-(3) Loan contains a variable rate structure, subject to an interest rate floor.
+- (1) Certain portfolio company investments are subject to contractual restrictions on sales. - (2) The amortized cost represents the original cost adjusted for the amortization of discounts and premiums, as applicable, on debt investments using the effective interest method. - (3) Loan contains a variable rate structure, subject to an interest rate floor.
 Variable rate loans bear interest at a rate that may be determined by reference to either LIBOR (which can include one-, two-, three- or six-month LIBOR) or an alternate base rate (which can include the Federal Funds Effective Rate or the Prime Rate), at the borrower's option, which reset periodically based on the terms of the loan agreement.
-For each such loan the Company has provided the interest rate in effect on the date presented.

-(4) The investment, or a portion thereof, is held within TPG SL SPV, LLC, a wholly-owned subsidiary of the Company, and is pledged as collateral supporting the amounts outstanding under the SPV Asset Facility (see Note 7).

-(5) This portfolio company is a non-U.S. corporation and, as a result, is not a qualifying asset under Section 55(a) of the 1940 Act.
-Under the 1940 Act, the Company may not acquire any non-qualifying asset unless, at the time such acquisition is made, qualifying assets represent at least 70% of total assets.

-(6) In addition to the interest earned based on the stated interest rate of this loan, which is the amount reflected in this schedule, the Company may be entitled to receive additional interest as a result of an arrangement with other lenders in the syndication.
+For each such loan the Company has provided the interest rate in effect on the date presented. - (4) The investment, or a portion thereof, is held within TPG SL SPV, LLC, a wholly-owned subsidiary of the Company, and was pledged as collateral supporting the amounts outstanding under the SPV Asset Facility (see Note 7). - (5) This portfolio company is not a qualifying asset under Section 55(a) of the 1940 Act.
+Under the 1940 Act, the Company may not acquire any non-qualifying asset unless, at the time such acquisition is made, qualifying assets represent at least 70% of total assets. - (6) In addition to the interest earned based on the stated interest rate of this loan, which is the amount reflected in this schedule, the Company may be entitled to receive additional interest as a result of an arrangement with other lenders in the syndication. - (7) Contains a variable rate structure.
+Bears interest at a rate determined by three-month LIBOR.

-(7) Under the 1940 Act, the Company is deemed to be both an "Affiliated Person" of and "Control," as such terms are defined in the 1940 Act, this portfolio company, as the Company owns more than 25% of the portfolio company's outstanding voting securities or has the power to exercise control over management or policies of such portfolio company (including through a management agreement).
+Under the 1940 Act, the Company is deemed to be both an "Affiliated Person" of and "Control," as such terms are defined in the 1940 Act, this portfolio company, as the Company owns more than 25% of the portfolio company's outstanding voting securities or has the power to exercise control over management or policies of such portfolio company (including through a management agreement).
 Transactions during the year ended December 31, 2014 in which the issuer was an Affiliated Person of and was deemed to Control a portfolio company are as follows:

-Company Fair Value at December 31, 2013 Gross Additions (a) Gross Reductions (b) Net Unrealized Gain/(Loss) Realized Gain/(Losses) Fair Value at December 31, 2014 Other Income Interest Income Mississippi Resources, LLC \$ - \$ 47,580 \$- \$ (5,944) \$ - \$ 41,636 \$ 143 \$ 2,994 Total \$ \$ 47,580 \$ - \$ (5,944) \$ - \$ 41,636 \$ 143 \$ 2,994
+Company Fair Value December 2013 Gross Iditions (a) ross tions (b) Unrealized ain/(Loss) ealized n/(Losses) ir Value at cember 31, 2014 Othe r Income nterest ncome Mississippi Resources, LLC \$ \$ 47,580 \$ \$ (5,944) \$ \$ 41,636 \$ 143 \$ 2,994 Total \$ \$ 47,580 \$ \$ (5,944) \$ \$ 41,636 \$ 143 \$ 2,994

-(a) Gross additions include increases in the cost basis of investments resulting from new investments, payment-in-kind interest or dividends, the amortization of any unearned income or discounts on debt investments, as applicable.
+- (a) Gross additions include increases in the cost basis of investments resulting from new investments, payment-in-kind interest or dividends, the amortization of any unearned income or discounts on debt investments, as applicable. - (b) Gross reductions include decreases in the cost basis of investments resulting from principal collections related to investment repayments or sales, and the amortization of any discounts on debt investments, as applicable. - (9) As of December 31, 2014, the tax cost of the Company's investments approximates their amortized cost.